+Although it is expected that reports be received by Centralized Intake, a local parish office may receive a report when the reporter is unwilling to be routed to Centralized Intake.
 The local office staff is responsible for conducting the required department data clearances when the report is received in the local office.
 The intake case is created as soon as possible, but within 24 hours, and must include the data clearance information.
 Intake reports that are received from medical professionals and law enforcement shall be created in ACESS immediately upon receipt.
 Refer to CW Policy 4-405 B and CW Policy 4-407 A for Department Data checks.
-The report is immediately forwarded to the Centralized Intake gueue for the intake decisions.
-When the situation may require an immediate response, the CW Form CPS-3 is emailed to the DCFS Centralized Intake Unit Mailbox which is monitored 24 hours a day.
+The report is immediately forwarded to the Centralized Intake queue for the intake decisions.
+When the situation may require an immediate response, the CW Form CPS-3 is emailed to the DCFS Centralized Intake Unit Mailbox which is monitored 24 hours.

-Division/Section Child Welfare Chapter No./Name 4 - Child Protective Services (CPS) Part No./Name 4 - Child Protective Services Intake Section No./Name Child Protective Services Intake Document No./Name 4-400 Receipt of Child Abuse and/or Neglect Reports Effective Date June 1, 2017
+Division/Section Child Welfare Chapter No./Name 4 - Child Protective Services (CPS) Part No./Name 4 - Child Protective Services Intake Section No./Name Child Protective Services Intake Document No./Name 4-400 Receipt of Child Abuse and/or Neglect Reports Effective Date January 22, 2020